- Louie Psihoyos

 Guarded by fishermen dependent on their secretive business for their livelihood, the cove in Taiji has its government’s protection.
 Anyone trespassing is arrested, and once that happens, the detainee cannot return.
 Lingering hired goons hang around the public spot, physically blocking anyone from getting too close, from peering around the distant corner to catch a glimpse of what happens in there.
 Clearly, the locals are aware that if their secret is exposed, their operation will be shut down.
 That seems to indicate that they know what they’re doing is wrong.
 The IWC (International Whaling Commission), the institution started in 1946 to help guard near-extinct whales, does nothing to help dolphins, considering them too small a cetacean to demand protection.
 Still, Japan has bribed a number of small countries to help support their cause within the IWC, describing their dolphin killing as “pest control”.
-Meanwhile, Psihoyos and O’Barry’s Ocean’s Eleven-like team use a combination of smart planning and state-of-the-art surveillance photography—including cameras hidden inside fake rocks mounted on the surrounding terrain, even in the air and under water—to infiltrate the cove and capture footage of the bloody horror going on.
+Meanwhile, Psihoyos and O’Barry’s Ocean’s Eleven-like team use a combination of smart planning and state-of-the-art surveillance photography—including cameras hidden inside fake rocks mounted on the surrounding terrain, even in the air and underwater—to infiltrate the cove and capture footage of the bloody horror going on.

-The crisis is not only one of animal cruelty and the irresponsible killing of a species, but that Taiji fishermen have begun to sell mercury-heavy dolphin meat to markets, where it’s misrepresented as whale meat.
+The crisis is not only one of animal cruelty and the irresponsible killing of a species, but Taiji fishermen have begun to sell mercury-heavy dolphin meat to markets, where it’s misrepresented as whale meat.
 From on-the-street interviews, the general public in Japan seems appalled by the thought of dolphin meat being sold and eaten.
-Moreover, the meat contains five-times the limit of tolerable mercury levels.
+Moreover, the meat contains five times the limit of tolerable mercury levels.
 Like humans, dolphins reside at the top of their food chain, accumulating everything inside their prey and their prey’s prey.
 The levels inside the meat can cause mercury poisoning; it’s become so bad that even dolphins themselves have died from overexposure.
 The doc’s most appalling moment is when the Japanese government backs an initiative to supply local schools with dolphin meat for children’s lunches; the bravery of two Japanese faculty members standing up against the decision finally overturned the plan.